libdynd/libdynd/docs/ndarray_lowlevel.md

 to allocate the string output memory.
 A typical sequence of events for such a kernel might be:

- * Get the memblock pointer from the string's dtype metadata.
+ * Get the memblock pointer from the string's dtype arrmeta.
  * Request the allocator API for that memblock pointer.
  * For each output string, first call 'allocate' to get more memory than needed if the amount of memory is unknown, or the exact amount if known.